-The Code of Hammurabi is one of the oldest known sets of written laws.
-Hammurabi ruled Babylon from 1792 to 1750 B.C.
-He created 282 rules for the kingdom, each accompanied by exact punishments.
+The Code of Hammurabi is one of the earliest and most complete legal codes, originally proclaimed by Babylonian king Hammurabi in 1750 BCE.
+The collection of 282 laws and standards stipulated rules for commercial interactions and set fines and punishments to meet the requirements of justice.
 Many of the rules prescribed severe penalties, applying the dictum "An eye for an eye, a tooth for a tooth."
-Rule 195 was specifically designed for children who disobeyed their parents: "If a son strikes his father, his hands shall be cut off."
+Rule 195 was specifically aimed at children who disobeyed their parents: "If a son strikes his father, his hands shall be cut off."
 The Code of Hammurabi also established a special set of rules for adopted children.
-For instance, Rule 192 stated, "If an adopted child says to his father or mother 'You are not my father or my mother,' his tongue shall be cut off."
-Rule 193 added that if an adopted son returned to his biological parents, then his eyes would be plucked out.19
+Rule 192 stated, "If an adopted child says to his father or mother 'You are not my father or my mother,' his tongue shall be cut off" and Rule 193 added that if an adopted son returned to his biological parents, then his eyes would be plucked out.
+17